mangerhofer/startup/README.md

 This doesn't really have much to do with JS, but I learned I've actually made decent notes here and after being stumped for awhile, I discovered my problem was addressed here.

 JS is also pretty cool, I learned there is a lot I can do with JS that makes a website functional and it's really cool!
 I'm excited to keep learning more about JS.

+Also Javascript debugging is super useful and really helped me when my code wasn't working.
+DON'T forget to use debugging techniques!!!